 From free weekly events hosted by the town, to major festivals and celebrations, all you need to know about performances and events in Ocean City is on this page.

 The Center for the Arts isn’t to be confused with the Performing Arts Center, the multi-leveled auditorium and exhibit hall located inside the Roland E. Powell Convention Center on 40th street.
-The Performing Arts Center often has local talents performing in their theater, but they also frequently host big names–The Beach Boys and Joan Jett are two recent touring acts that come to mind.
+The Performing Arts Center often has local talents performing in their theater, but they also frequently host big names–The Oak Ridge Boys are a group that many will flock to.

-In the 2018 off season, the Performing Arts Center will offer holiday shows including a Christmas Cabaret, Brian’s Christmas Songbook, the Mid-Atlantic Symphony and the Sussex Dance Academy’s “The Nutcracker.”
+In the 2019 off season, the Performing Arts Center will offer holiday shows including a The Ten Tenors, Red Door’s Christmas Cabaret, the Mid-Atlantic Symphony and the Sussex Dance Academy’s “The Nutcracker.”

 3. Treat yourself to a holiday light spectacle